-Agency The agency that is responsible for the actual implementation of the project, a particular project, but are necessary to the operation of the organization and the performance of the project.
+Indirect Costs Indirect costs are costs of an organization that are not readily assignable to a particular project, but are necessary to the operation of the organization and the performance of the project.
 Examples of costs usually treated as indirect include those incurred for facility operation and maintenance, depreciation, and administrative salaries.